 This fun activity will help children develop: Comprehension, Enterprise skills, Presentation, Negotiation, Teamwork, Confidence, Critical Analysis, and Creativity

 Every child brings a book from home to trade in class and has to present for a minute, talking about why everyone should read their book?
 Teachers can record the presentations and then post to their classes on Browzly through ‘Add a Post’ button on their Browzly app Add tab.
-Straight after the presentation, the child should add their books to swap shop on Browzly – they can do this by scanning the ISBN code at the back of their book using the Browzly app- children find scanning ISBNs very enjoyable.
-They can then request to swap the books they liked from each other on the app and also accept requests made on their books by their classmates.
-Once requests are accepted, they can chat on the app and exchange the books right there in class as trades/swaps are agreed!
+Straight after the presentation, the child should add their books to swap shop on Browzly – by simply scanning the ISBN code at the back of their book using the Browzly app- children find scanning ISBNs very enjoyable.
+They can then request to swap the books they liked from each other through Swap or Buy button on their Browzly app, negotiate terms via comments ( the teachers find this easy as the class doesn’t become chaotic) and exchange the books right there in class as trades/swaps are agreed!

 Announce the winning trader- the child whose book got the most number of requests and the one who made the best pitch!

 Teachers may help record book marketing videos to upload through post function as posts on Browzly and share these with their own or other classes, teachers and parents of their school to showcase the Book week/day/month activities instantly.
 Audience selected will get a notification to watch, like and comment to encourage the students.
 Children can also make posters and bookmarks marketing their books to display in the class.

 Have fun while you learn!

 Get to be a book trader, Market your book, Discover new titles, Ask questions

 Develop: Entrepreneurship, Negotiation, Presentation, Comprehension, Teamwork, Confidence, Critical Analysis, Expression, Creativity

 2. Reading Tag!
 Who Makes The Longest Chain?